teanijarv/EEG-pyline/README.md

 ### TO-DO
 - Non-linear analysis (e.g., Higuchi fractal dimension)
 - Other time-domain waveform analysis etc
-- A lot of code optimization still needs to be done...
+- Restructure the project in OOP and create a package (DM if you could help!)

 ## Study notebooks
 Different studies/publications that have used this pipeline for the EEG analysis and their corresponding notebooks.

-`OKTOS_rsEEG_classic_bp.ipynb` - Anijärv, Can et al. 2022.
+`OKTOS_rsEEG_classic_bp.ipynb` - Anijärv, Can et al. 2023.
 "Spectral changes of EEG following a 6-week low-dose oral ketamine treatment in adults with major depressive disorder and chronic suicidality".
 [Under review]

-`LEISURE_rsEEG_aperiodic_activity.ipynb` - Campbell et al. 2022.
+`LEISURE_rsEEG_aperiodic_activity.ipynb` - Campbell et al. 2023.
 "1/f and Attention: Examining the Relationship Between Attention and Aperiodic Neural Activity in Resting-State EEG in Ageing".
 [Manuscript in progress]

+`LEISURE-LABS_rsEEG_aperiodic+iaf.ipynb` - Anijärv, Campbell et al. 2023.
+"Changes in Resting-State EEG Aperiodic 1/f Activity, Individual Alpha Frequency and Power, and Episodic Memory Performance in Healthy Adolescents and Older Adults".
+[Manuscript in progress]

 **Coming soon:**

 `LABS_rsEEG_classic_bp.ipynb`

 `OKTOS_aoEEG_erp_analysis.ipynb`

-`LEISURE-LABS_rsEEG_aperiodic+iaf.ipynb`

 ## Requirements
 The data processing and analysis is tested with Biosemi 32-channel EEG set.
 I recommend to create a [conda environment](https://www.anaconda.com/distribution/) with all the dependencies using the environment.yml file in this repository.
 However, down below you can see all the required libraries across parts of the pipeline in case you want to use only a specific notebook.